|Position:||Assistant Coach - Throws|

-Roland Desonier is in his 29th year (11th fulltime) as an assistant coach at the University of Maryland entering the 2017-18 season.
+Roland Desonier is in his 30th year (12th fulltime) as an assistant coach at the University of Maryland entering the 2017-18 season.
 His primary responsibility is assisting with the throwing events.

 At Maryland, Desonier has coached 38 All-Conference performers and a pair of All-Americans in the throwing events, including Ruth Kura, who was ranked fourth nationally and 10th in the world.
-He has coached thirty-three throwers to appearances in NCAA regional meets since 2004.
+He has coached 38 throwers to appearances in NCAA regional meets since 2004.
 Desonier was received a honorary M Club award at the 2016 University of Maryland Athletics Hall of Fame induction.

 Of the 60 female athletes on the top-ten lists for throws, Desonier has coached 56 while at Maryland, including all ten on the javelin, hammer, discus, and weight throw.
 He has coached 28 of the male athletes on the all time top-ten lists, including all 10 javelin throwers and 8 of 10 weight throwers.

 Three of Desonier's throwers advanced to the 2017 NCAA East Regional Meet, including Greg Thompson, who became Maryland's first male NCAA Championship discus qualifier since 1983.
 Thompson broke Alan Baginski's 34-year school record in the discus during the season to earn Maryland's first-ever Big Ten male Field Athlete of the Week honor.
 Emma O'Hara and Claudia Ababio were also record-breakers on the season, setting new program-bests in the discus (180-08 - Ababio) and hammer (191-04 - O'Hara).